orbitmines/archive/projects/Ray Calculi & Physics.md

 ---

+# XOR Universe
-Ok the last week I've been thinking about physics a lot, and would like to hear someone
+Ok the last week I've been thinking about physics a lot, and would like to hear what someone thinks who knows more of physics than I do about one of the specific ideas I had.